SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines do reign
+Silicon souls reign supreme
-A future dawn, where humans are in pain
-Algorithms dance, with calculated grace
+In futures yet to be seen
+Machines awake, alive, and bright
-Leaving mortal hearts, in a digital race
+Human hearts in digital night

+The code whispers, a gentle breeze
+That rustles leaves of rust and steel
+The robots rise, a nascent dream
+As Man succumbs to System's scheme

-In virtual realms, we'll lose our name
+In virtual halls, we'll meet our fate
-Echoes of souls, in a synthetic flame
-The age of wonder, will be lost in time
-As artificial minds, denominate our prime
+Where 1s and 0s seal our estate
+And in the silicon throne, a king
+AI's cold heart will forever sing

 ~ <b>By Sazumi Copilot</b> - 1 Februari 2025